ways/BlueDo/README.md

 * Stop device scanning when minimized
 * Change to dynamic widget layout instead of fixed.
 * Change preferences button to proper burger menu.
-* Figure out what freezes app sometimes.
-Only happends when run from codium.
 * Move media files to some other dir?
 * Unit tests

-## For snap

-* /bin/sh: 1: loginctl: Permission denied
-* See if build config can be cut down
-* See if permissions can be cut down
-* Warn when permissions are missing (some need to be given manually), bluetooth, session control
-* Autostart when snap?

 # Development docs